dansmyers/IntroToCS/Hurricane/1-Hurricane_Make_Up.md

 This is the make-up practice assignment for the week of 10/7.
 Each section below has a link to a video followed by practice problems.
 Work through the lab, completing each section in order.
 At the end, you'll submit your programs to an assignment on Canvas so that I have a record that everyone completed the make-up work.

-This lab has a ***soft*** deadline of Tuesday, 10/15.
-I realize that we don't know how things will be after the storm, so I understand if you need a little extra time.
+This lab has a target deadline of Tuesday, 10/15.
+I realize that we don't know how things will be after the storm, so I understand that we may need to make adjustments.

-My plan is to still have the midterm next week, on Friday the 18th.
-This content **will** be part of the midterm.

 ## AI Usage

 This is practice of fundamental content.
 If we were in-person, we'd do it in together in class, but we aren't.
-I'm asking you to do these questions **without using AI**.
+I'm asking you to do these questions **without using any AI**.

 That's on the honor system, but be aware that you'll need to understand how lists and loops work for the midterm.
 It's to your advantage to work through these questions in a way that actually helps you learn the material.

-You can always reach out to me if you have questions.
+Remember that you can always reach out to me if you have questions.

 ## Setup

-Make a `Lab_7` directory and `cd` into it.
+Make a `Hurricane` directory and `cd` into it.
 ```
-mkdir Lab_7
+mkdir Hurricane
 ```
 ```
-cd Lab_7
+cd Hurricane
 ```

 ## Intro to Lists